 How are cultures and civilizations formed?
 How did we get where we are today?
 How do humans think?
 There are a million questions you can use to ignite your students’ curiosity, help them become better citizens and share your love of social studies.
 At the Curry School, you have the opportunity to learn from renowned faculty at one of the best graduate schools in the country.
 We offer several avenues for you to either teach social studies or create the best course materials and curriculum to reach students.
 In addition, Curry School teacher education graduates enjoy an excellent job placement rate.

-The Curry School's Special Education program prepares you to become a teacher, consultant, clinician or a teacher educator and researcher who can promote the application of evidence-based practices to the service of children and youth with special education needs.
+The UVA School of Education and Human Development's Special Education program prepares you to become a teacher, consultant, clinician or a teacher educator and researcher who can promote the application of evidence-based practices to the service of children and youth with special education needs.
 We offer degree programs if you are just beginning your career as a special educator, as well as advanced graduate programs if you have extensive experience and seek to help others by discovering and disseminating new evidence about effective practices.
 Special education teaching is the #1 teacher shortage area in the country.
 Teachers specializing in special ed are in high demand.